-Identified Need Services in the Community for victims of sexual abuse Hospital Initiative The GBMC program provides medical/forensic examinations for victims of sexual assault and rape in Baltimore County.
+Identified Need Sexual abuse is an unfortunate reality across the state and country.
+This is a necessary service for the victims for all victims of sexual abuse in G.B.M.C's community.
+Hospital Initiative The GBMC program provides medical/forensic examinations for victims of sexual assault and rape in Baltimore County.
 GBMC is the only hospital in Baltimore County to provide these services to victims 13 and above.
 The program provides compassionate care to these victims and forensic examinations provide invaluable evidence to law enforcement and the Baltimore County State's Attorney's office for prosecution.
-Primary Objective of the Initiative/Metrics that will be used to evaluate the results The primary objective of this Single or Multi-Year InitiativeTime Period Multi-year Key Partners and/or Hospitals in initiative development and/or implementation Baltimore County Police State's Attorney's Office How were the outcomes evaluated?
-The outcomes of this care are evaluated by the continued community outreach, lectures, and the number of victims treated with forensic exams and then go on to receive counseling Outcome (Include process and impact measures) In fiscal year 2013 the SAFE program provided services for 150 patients.
-119 patients received sexual assault forensic examinations performed by certified Forensic Nurse Examiners.
+Primary Objective of the Initiative/Metrics that will be used to evaluate the results The objective of this initiative is to provide early forensic examinations that can provide valuable evidence to law enforcement.
+In addition to the exams the goal is to connect victims with any resources they may need such as continued medical care or psychological counseling.
+Single or Multi-Year InitiativeTime Period Multi-year Key Partners and/or Hospitals in initiative development and/or implementation Baltimore County Police State's Attorney's Office How were the outcomes evaluated?
+The outcomes of this initiative are evaluated by the number of victims who receive 14

+Outcome (Include process and impact forensic exams.
+Additionally how many patients the go on to receive counseling services is tracked.
+Since community outreach and lectures, are such a significant part of the initiative community engagement and the number or people reached is considered as well.
+In fiscal year 2014 the SAFE program Outcome (Include process and impact measures) In fiscal year 2014 the SAFE program provided services for 78 patients.
+69 patients received sexual assault forensic examinations performed by certified Forensic Nurse Examiners.
 The patients served were ages 13 and above and were victims of rape or sexual assault.
 We serve patients whose assault occurred in Baltimore County but often care for victims of surrounding jurisdictions and other states.
-31 patients presented to the Emergency Department without the presence of law enforcement.
-These patients were counseled by a Forensic Nurse Examiner to assist these patients in 15 their decision to either notify police of their assault and have a forensic examination; have a forensic examination without reporting the assault to the police (they will have 90 days to make a decision about reporting) or receive medical services only to receive antibiotics to prevent infections and emergency contraception.
+24 patients presented to the Emergency Department without the presence of law enforcement.
+These patients received counseling by a Forensic Nurse Examiner to assist these patients in their decision to either notify police of their assault and have a forensic examination; have a forensic examination without reporting the assault to the police (they will have 90 days to make a decision about reporting) or receive medical services only to receive antibiotics to prevent infections and emergency contraception.
 There will be no collection of potential forensic evidence if the medical services only option is selected by the patient.
 Additionally a clinical nurse provided community outreach to public and private schools, community groups, police community relations meetings, and scout troops in the form of lectures and awareness presentations.
 In total there were 19 different events attended throughout the fiscal year that educated over 650 people.
-Continuation of Initiative This is an on-going initiative Cost of initiative for current FY? \$303,845.00
+Continuation of Initiative This is an on-going initiative A.Total Cost of Initiative \$304,272 B.What amount is Restricted Grants/Direct offsetting revenue \$339,147

 Identified Need

 Hospital Initiative

 Primary Objective of the Initiative/Metrics that will be used to evaluate the results

 Single or Multi-Year InitiativeTime Period

 Key Partners and/or Hospitals in initiative development and/or implementation

 How were the outcomes evaluated?

-Outcome (Include process and impact measures)
+Outcome (Include process and impact 15

-Continuation of Initiative

-Cost of initiative for current FY?